 These publications are in technical scientific journals and went through (or are going through) the scientific peer-review process, which means the work was reviewed by 2-4 experts in the field, and journal editors who are subject experts as well, prior to final publication.
-That process can take 4 months to over a year.
-Bold means the researcher is in MESAS research group.
+That process can take months or sometimes years.
+Bold means the researcher is/was in MESAS research group.
 You can also learn more about my research interests by visiting my ResearchGate profile, ORCID profile, and/or ResearcherID profile.

-24. In preparation August 2018: B. Magi, C. Cupini, M. Green, J. Francis, F. Ramadan, C. Hauser, and B. Reiss, Evaluation of PM2.5 measured in an urban setting using a low-cost optical particle counter and a Federal Equivalent Method Beta Attenuation Monitor.
+24. In review as of November 2018: B. Magi, C. Cupini, M. Green, J. Francis, F. Ramadan, C. Hauser, and B. Reiss, Evaluation of PM2.5 measured in an urban setting using a low-cost optical particle counter and a Federal Equivalent Method Beta Attenuation Monitor.

 22. Quaternary International (Elsevier) Special Issue on The Human-Climate-Fire Nexus: Hawthorne, D., C. J. Courtney Mustaphi, J. C. Aleman, O. Blarquez, D. Colombaroli, A.-L. Daniau, J. R. Marlon, M. Power, B. Vannière, Y. Han, S. Hantson, N. Kehrwald, B. Magi, X. Yue, C. Carcaillet, R. Marchant, A. Ogunkoya, E. N. Githumbi, and R. M. Muriuki, 2018: Global Modern Charcoal Dataset (GMCD): A tool for exploring proxy-fire linkages and spatial patterns of biomass burning.
 Quaternary International, 488, 3-17.
 [HTML, PDF]